Alberta police chiefs organized support for UCP election campaign

 The conference panel was followed with a coordinated press conference where Chief McFee was joined by Calgary Police Chief and AACP President Mark Neufeld.

-The second prong of the tactical approach was to be led by the CKSA driving a media and pseudo-academic blitz with op-ed placements and published research, including a "manuscript submitted for peer review and publication" in the Journal of Community Safety and Well-being – the 'flagship journal' of the CKSA, launched in 2019.
+The second prong of the tactical approach was to be led by the CSKA driving a media and pseudo-academic blitz with op-ed placements and published research, including a "manuscript submitted for peer review and publication" in the Journal of Community Safety and Well-being – the 'flagship journal' of the CSKA, launched in 2019.

 The press conference held after the Recovery Capital Conference panel made a splash among local media, which largely opted for uncritical repeating of police talking points without providing counter-arguments.